15 Old-Fashioned Burger Chains You'll Never See Again

 If you ever ordered from a Geri's in the 1960s and found the service to be strikingly similar to McDonald's, there's a good reason—the chain was started by a former vice president of the golden arches.
 Geared to be a takeout-only spot, Geri's Hamburgers offered limited table seating to customers in the early days.
 The chain was smaller than most, with only 13 operating locations by 1980 in northern Illinois and southern Wisconsin, but the company eventually folded.
 The last Geri's location closed in 1999—although there was some hope of bringing back the beloved chain in 2002.

 With the encouraging slogan to "buy 'em by the bag," this burger restaurant chain took off after originally opening its doors in Louisville, Kentucky in 1927.
 The chain expanded to almost 50 locations in the surrounding areas of Kentucky, Maryland, Virginia, and Washington D.C.
-The chain's castle-like design was remarkably alike to the designs of White Castle and White Tower burger chains, but eventually closed their last location in 2008.
+The chain's castle-like design was remarkably alike to the designs of White Castle burger chains, but eventually closed its last location in 2008.

 Milligan's Beefy Burgers